agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 ## Installation

-The installation is relatively straightforward and included applying a chunk of pre-rendered YAML found at: https://tekton.dev/docs/getting-started/
+The installation is relatively straightforward if you have access to a kubernetes cluster and includes applying a few chunks of pre-rendered YAML found at: https://tekton.dev/docs/getting-started/

-You do need a user with the cluster-admin role to install the CRDs that allow the operator to work.

 There are also a Tekton Triggers and a Dashboard that can be included to add significant flexibility.